ShipBook/ShipBookSDK-iOS/README.md

 More often than not, dSYM files go missing because Xcode simply isn't producing them.
 Check that Xcode is producing the correct dSYM for every build:

-1. Open your project in Xcode and select the project file in the Xcode Navigator.
+1. Open Xcode, select your project from the **Project Navigator**.
-2. Select your main build target.
+2. Click on the application target.
-3. Open the target's Build Settings tab, then click All.
+3. Select the **Build Settings** tab, then click All.
 4. Search for "debug information format".
-5. Set Debug Information Format to DWARF with dSYM File for all your build types.
+5. Set **Debug Information Format** to `DWARF with dSYM File` for all your build types.
 6. Rebuild your app.